April 8, 2015

 Table of Contents

 Oral (mouth) problems are very common in people living with HIV (HIV+).
-Anywhere from a quarter to a half of all HIV+ people will have oral problems that arise because of their weakened immune systems.
-This puts HIV+ people at greater risk for gum problems (gingivitis or periodontal disease), mouth infections, and sores.
+Anywhere from a quarter to a half of all people living with HIV will have oral problems that arise because of their weakened immune systems.
+This puts people living with HIV at greater risk for gum problems (gingivitis or periodontal disease), mouth infections, and sores.

 |Condition||What and Where||Treatment|

 |Painful red sores that might have a yellow-gray film on top.
 Usually on the underside of the tongue or the inside of the cheeks and lips.||Mild cases -- Over-the-counter cream or prescription mouthwash that contains steroids.

 More severe cases -- steroids in a pill form, or, in rare cases, thalidomide.

 |One or more small blisters or ulcers on the lips or on the roof of the mouth and/or gums||Antiviral medications (e.g., acyclovir, valcyclovir) in pill form are prescribed and can dramatically reduce healing time.
 Over-the-counter medicine (e.g., Abreva) may help ease symptoms.|

 |Oral hairy leukoplakia (OHL) is caused by the Epstein-Barr virus||White patches that do not wipe away; sometimes very thick and "hair-like."
 Usually appear on the side of the tongue.||OHL is not harmful and usually goes away without treatment.
 More severe cases can be treated with antiviral medication (e.g., acyclovir or valcyclovir).
 Topical treatments are also available.
 Stopping smoking and not drinking alcohol can help.|